Don’t Panic: Some Blurred Vision After LASIK Is Normal

 - Do use the eye drops your doctor prescribes to counteract dryness and prevent infection and inflammation.

 - Don’t go into areas where you may encounter a lot of dust or smoke, as these substances can irritate the eyes.

 - Don’t immerse your head in a swimming pool or hot tub since chlorinated water may inflame the eyes.

 - Don’t apply makeup or lotion to the eye area for at least a week, as you don’t want to put undue pressure on the eyes as they heal.

 Finally — and arguably most importantly — be sure to schedule follow-up visits with your doctor at regular intervals to ensure your eyes are mending properly.
-If at any point during the recovery period you feel your eyesight hasn’t returned to normal, or if you experience unusual symptoms, contact your ophthalmologist immediately.
+LASIK is one of the safest medical procedures, but at any point during the recovery period you feel your eyesight hasn’t returned to normal, or if you experience unusual symptoms, contact your ophthalmologist immediately.

 At ICON Eyecare, our staff has years of experience performing LASIK surgeries, and always makes a concerted effort to walk every patient through the details of the procedure itself and the recovery process.
 Book an appointment today to begin your journey to better vision.